-For example, in some instances, the former spouse of the retired member of the Armed Forces may be entitled to receive a court-ordered payment from the retirement pay of the member.
+For example, the former spouse of the retired member of the Armed Forces may be entitled to receive a court-ordered payment from the retirement pay of the member.
 Because such payments are made to a person other than the retired member of the Armed Forces, the former spouse does not qualify for the Deduction.